-She has experience of the voluntary and community sector including the post of treasurer for Beckenham Swimming Club, a major involvement in the new Crystal Palace Club Network (a collaboration of eleven swimming clubs aiming to improve training opportunities and standards of performance) as well as a past treasurer for a charity helping the homeless.
+She has experience of the voluntary and community sector including the post of treasurer for Beckenham Swimming Club, as well as a major involvement in the new Crystal Palace Club Network (a collaboration of eleven swimming clubs aiming to improve training opportunities and standards of performance).

 Although Donna is an active sportswoman with a preference for tennis, badminton and golf, her three children and partner are active competitive swimmers putting in a combined 33 hours per week in the pool!